Sciatica

 3. If you are a belly sleeper, then having a small pillow positioned under your abdomen can alleviate any pressure you may feel in your lower back.

-It is important to note that finding the right sleep position for sciatica can take some trial and error, and it may be helpful to consult with a healthcare professional for personalized advice and recommendations.
+It is important to note that finding the right sleep position for sciatica can take some trial and error, and it may be helpful to consult with a healthcare professional for personalised advice and recommendations.

 The best sitting position for sciatica can vary depending on the individual and the underlying cause of their symptoms.
 However, in general, it is best to sit with good posture and avoid positions that put additional pressure on the lower back and hips.